Our grant funding is focused on women and girls.

 $15,000 to support domestic violence survivors in evaluating their needs and barriers and connecting them to community resources.

-The Children’s Law Center of Central NC provides legal advocacy for children, with a focus on those involved with domestic violence or high-conflict custody cases.
+The Children’s Law Center of Central NC provides legal advocacy for children, focusing on those involved with domestic violence or high-conflict custody cases.
 The Children’s Law Center and the Winston-Salem office of Legal Aid of NC joined together to create Stepping Forward, a program that helps domestic abuse clients create stable lives away from their abusers.
-The program’s target population is clients who have recently-closed domestic violence cases.
+The program’s target population includes clients who have recently-closed domestic violence cases.
 The program has worked on average with 150 clients per year before the pandemic, and anticipates their number of clients will increase again in 2022.